 What felt vulnerable or scary?
-Did you feel abandoned?
-Did you feel not important, not a priority?
+Did you feel abandoned, unimportant, or like you weren’t a priority?
 Did you feel like you reached out, and your spouse wasn’t there for you?
 Figure all that out.
 Then the second step is, what do you wish had happened?
 Really go through some details, not just generally, “I wish I felt supported,” but ask yourself, what does that support look like?
 What would your partner have done and said that would have changed it for you to be able to be supported or feel supported?

 If you don’t remember the details, don’t worry.
 The details aren’t really important, so if you want to, make them up!
 This is really about getting down to that vulnerable place of hurt.
 It’s important to tap into that because you’re going to share that with your spouse.

-I’m going to give you an example from my own life so you can get some practical examples of how this might happen.
+That way, you can get some practical examples of how this might happen.
 Let me set the scene.
 My daughters are eight and nine right now, so this was back when my nine-year-old – interestingly enough – was nine months old.
 We had just gone traveling in South Africa for two months with some friends.
 It was ridiculous that we were doing that because I was also (surprise!) pregnant, and I was sick as a dog – I mean really, really nauseous.
-I don’t know who thought it was a great idea to go trucking around in South Africa in the heat with a nine month old.
+I don’t know who thought it was a great idea to go trucking around in South Africa in the heat with a nine-month-old.
 My milk had dried up, but I didn’t know, so my daughter was cranky and unhappy, and it was miserable.

 I’m sure at this point you can imagine the exhaustion that we were all experiencing.
 We had a 10-hour flight from Johannesburg to Amsterdam.
 We got to the airport, and my husband was really excited to go out and see Amsterdam.
 I think we had like a seven-hour layover.
 He had been to Amsterdam before when he was single and had no kids, and he had a really great memory of going out in the city and checking out all the sights and rushing here and rushing there.
-Of course I, on the other hand, was exhausted, sick, and tired.
+Of course, I, on the other hand, was exhausted, sick, and tired.
 I was trying to nurse this nine-month-old baby who wasn’t getting enough milk.
-I hadn’t eaten very well.
-I had low blood sugar.
-I was probably severely dehydrated.
-You get the point.
+I hadn’t eaten very well, had low blood sugar, and was probably severely dehydrated.

 We finally found this little sleeping nook thing in the airport (thank the Lord that we found something like that), and we hunkered down, but my husband was really grumpy.
 He wanted to go have this adventure, and I was getting in his way.
 I just felt so severely abandoned.
-I can’t even express how it felt to just be alone in that stark room with a crying baby, sick to my stomach, just feeling so sorry for myself.
+Man, I can’t even express how it felt to just be alone in that stark room with a crying baby, sick to my stomach, just feeling so sorry for myself.

 Just say to him, “I’ve noticed that I’m holding a lot of resentment around this one situation or event in my life, and I want to let it go.
 I know that you’re a great husband and you love me and you probably have no idea what was going on for me.
-Would you be willing to do this little exercise and so we can just rewrite history and move on with it once and for all?
+Would you be willing to do this little exercise so we can just rewrite history and move on with it once and for all?
 Of course, I’m happy to do it for you anytime you need that.”

 Share the hurt, not the anger.
 Anger will always be criticism and blaming.
 Hurt will just be like, “I felt really alone and vulnerable.
 I know you didn’t mean that, but that’s just how I felt.”
 You can even coach him and say, “What would be the best thing for me is if you just listened and just repeated back what you heard.” (this is called active listening) “I just want to know that you hear me.
 I know it wasn’t your intention, so you don’t need to get defensive, but I just really, really need this.”

 Then also take responsibility for your part.
 Maybe say, “I didn’t share what I needed.”
 Also, “I didn’t know.
 I couldn’t do better because I didn’t know better.”
 For example, in my situation, I wasn’t assertive, I didn’t share what I needed, and I wasn’t confident in asking for help, so I took responsibility for that.
-Then, together, rewrite history, decide what it is you want to happen instead, and every time you think back on that moment in time, I want you to think about the new memory now that you’ve created together.
+Then, together, rewrite history, decide what it is you want to happen instead, and every time you think back on that moment in time, I want you to think about the new memory now that you’ve created together- not the hurt.

 Do this, and it will become very ingrained in your brain.
 I do not ever think of that Amsterdam experience with the old memory.
-I just think about the new memory because in my brain, that’s what actually happened.
+I just think about the new memory because, in my brain, that’s what actually happened.
 Now I think back with love and affection, rather than hurt and rejection, and I’ve forgiven and moved on.

 I would really be curious to know if this works for you if you try it out!
 If you do, I would love to hear from you.
 My email is email@example.com.